JLKwong/Tribute-Page/index.md

   <p>Founded a $31 million startup Walker & Co., a company making health and beauty products for people of color.
 It was later acquired for $20 million to $40 million by Procter & Gamble (owner of Gillette).</p>
   <p>Founded CODE2040, a non-profit that increases the proportion of Black and Latinx people in tech at all levels in all roles to a rate that is proportional to their demographics in the United States by connecting black and Latinx college students
-    with internships, mentors, companies, and peers in tech:</p>
+    with internships, mentors, companies, and peers in tech.
+There are 2 programs:</p>
   <ul>
     <li><a href="http://www.code2040.org/early-career-accelerator-program">Early Career Accelerator Program (ECAP)</a>: In-person workshops, mentorship and coaching, and online engagement for Black and Latinx tech professionals in the
       beginning of their careers.</li>